juhasev/sample-ninja-help/member-app-options.md

 Let's you turn on/off features:

-- **Enable Member App** Make members app accessibly from the Internet.
+- **Enable Member App** Make members app accessible from the Internet.
-- **Use Google's reCaptcha** Use Google reCaptcha to detect all non humans at the login.
+- **Use Google's reCaptcha** Use Google reCaptcha to detect all non-humans at the login.
 - **Display header in the toolbar** Whether to display the logo in the Member App's toolbar.
 - **Rewards enabled** Choose if you want to display the rewards page
 - **Redemption enabled** Choose if you want to display the redemption page
+- **Display reward points in the toolbar** Display the panelist's reward points in the Member App toolbar.
+- **Enable Dynamic Profiling** Toggle dynamic profiling on/off in the Member App.
+- **Show next tier rewards** Keeps rewards page always populated with next tier rewards that will become available if more points are earned.
+- **Allow panelist to create password at login** This enables seamless panel migration or adding one if you never had a website with your panelist.
 - **Hide collected data from the user** Hide collected data like data variables and devices from panelists.
 Not recommended for GDPR and CCPA regions.
-- **Show next tier rewards** Keeps rewards page always populated with next tier rewards that will become available if more points are earned.
-- **Allow panelist to create password at login** This enables seemsless panel migration or adding one if you never had an website with your panelist.

-> If you ```enabled``` allow "create password at login" option also remember to visit your Sub Panel settings and make sure that your have a Members App enabled and that the "Community link points to the members app" settings is toggled on.
-Additionally you must visit your Landing Page Configuration and make sure the "Show Community Button" is enabled.
-These settings will draw your panelists to the community site to create their passwords.

-> More information about push notifications https://www.airship.com/resources/explainer/web-push-notifications-explained/

 - **API access only** Turning this setting on will disable access to the built-in member app while allowing API access from a custom community.